 Download PolicyPlus for Windows 10 Home

 - Once done, run Policy-Plus.exe.
 This shall open immediately as it is a portable application.
-The best thing is that you can make changes to it as how you want in the windows built-in editor.
+The best thing is that you can change it as you want in the Windows built-in editor.

 These methods shall help you enable this in your system.